 Stephanie Tan, MA, AThR

-Digital art psychotherapy is a depth-focused form of psychodynamic psychotherapy that we do online, using both conversation and simple digital image-making.
-Instead of traditional art materials in a studio, we work with simple digital tools alongside talking.
-The images become another way of noticing patterns, stories and nervous-system responses.
+Sessions are a depth-oriented form of psychodynamic psychotherapy offered online.
+They’re primarily conversation-led, and when it feels helpful, we would use simple digital image-making—always as an optional support.
+Instead of traditional studio materials, we work with accessible digital tools alongside talking.
+The images become another way of noticing patterns, inner stories, and nervous-system responses, especially when words aren’t enough.

 About Me